Sidney Sheldon

 Sidney Sheldon (February 11, 1917 – January 30, 2007) was an American writer.
 He was prominent in the 1940s and 50s, first working on Broadway plays, and then in motion pictures, notably writing the successful comedy The Bachelor and the Bobby-Soxer (1947), which earned him an Oscar in 1948.
-He went on to work in television, where over 20 years he created The Patty Duke Show (1963–66), I Dream of Jeannie (1965–70), and Hart to Hart (1979–84).
+He went on to work in television.
+Over the course of 20 years, he created The Patty Duke Show (1963–66), I Dream of Jeannie (1965–70), and Hart to Hart (1979–84).
 After turning 50, he began writing best-selling romantic suspense novels, such as The Other Side of Midnight (1973), Master of the Game (1982), and Rage of Angels (1980).

 Sheldon's novels have sold over 300 million copies in 51 languages.
 He is consistently cited as one of the top 10 best-selling fiction writers of all time.

 Early life

 Sheldon was born Sidney Schechtel in Chicago, Illinois.
 His parents, of Ukrainian Jewish ancestry, were Ascher "Otto" Schechtel (1894–1967), manager of a jewelry store, and Natalie Marcus.
 At age 10, Sidney made his first sale, $5 for a poem.
 During the Great Depression, he worked at a variety of jobs, and after graduating from East High School in Denver, Colorado, he attended Northwestern University on a scholarship, and contributed short plays to drama groups.
 He had to drop out after six months to help support his family.
 Sheldon enlisted in the military during World War II as a pilot in the War Training Service, a branch of the Army Air Corps.
 His unit was disbanded, but he was discharged because of a recurring slipped disc before he was deployed.